cornell-zhang/catalyst2018/lab1/README.md

 *Critical Thinking Questions*: What do you think would happen if we used a resistor with higher resistance?
 What do you think would happen if we used a resistor with lower resistance?
 What would happen if we put two resistors in series or in parallel?

 #### Part 1.B Experiment with Inverters
+In this part, we will be working with PMOS and NMOS transistors.
+PMOS stands for P-type Metal Oxide Semiconductor.
+P-type semiconductors contain a larger concentration of holes as opose to electrons while N-type semiconductors are the opposite.
+These transistors act as switches when turn to VDD and GND.
+Because of this behavior, combinations of NMOS and PMOS can make many different types of logic gates.
+PMOS will always be connected to ground and as a switch, it is open when voltage to the gate is high and closed when voltage through the gate is low.
+This is opposite for NMOS where NMOS is always connected to VDD.
 Wire up an inverter circuit using both a PMOS and NMOS transistor.
 Notice that we have already provided you with the PMOS and NMOS transistors that are wired to VDD(+) and GND(-) respectively.
 You will have to use a digital input switch to send a digital signal to your inverter and a digital output switch to receive the digital signal that your inverter produces.
 You may refer to Figures 5 and 6 below, which show both the circuit diagram for the inverter and how it should be implemented on the breadboard, respectively.

 <figure>